Ashley Graham Rocks Pink Bikini, Shows Off Her Curves In Trip To Miami Beach

 Ashley Graham is sharing with fans not one but two beautiful swimsuit photos for her Instagram followers to gush over.

 In the first of the pair of pictures, Graham takes a page out of Kim Kardashian’s book by striking a pose in front of her bathroom mirror while taking a selfie.
 The model holds up her phone, kicking one leg out and popping out her other hip.
-The 30-year-old goes for a laid back look, wearing her hair tightly slicked back in a high bun while rocking a bright pink bikini top and sexy black bottoms.
+The 30-year-old goes for a laid-back look, wearing her hair tightly slicked back in a high bun while rocking a bright pink bikini top and sexy black bottoms.

 Fans of the model were quick to comment on Ashley’s photo, giving it over 464,000 likes as well as 3,200 plus comments in less than 24 hours of being posted.
 Many of her followers simply commented with heart emojis while countless other fans used words to thank Ashley for being such a positive role model for curvy women.